 The Sanskrit word “Tantra” literally means “Continuum” or “Expansion.”
-Although it has become linked or synonymous in the minds of many Westerners with sexual practices, sexual magic, and so-called “sacred sexuality,” this is not its inherent or original meaning.
+Although it has become linked or synonymous in the minds of many Westerners with sexual practices, sexual magic, and “sacred sexuality,” this is not its inherent or original meaning.

 While it is true that there are scriptures and systems of Tantra in both Hinduism and Buddhism which include sexual elements to varying degrees and in various forms, this is not always the case.
 There are numerous Mahayana Buddhist scriptures called “Tantras” which have nothing at all to do with sexual matters.

 The publicly known versions of Kalachakra Tantra have a sexual side and the Dalai Lama even openly refers to, endorses, and promotes sexual Tantra in some of his bestselling books.
 None of this would be supported or agreed with for a moment by HPB, the Masters, or the real Esoteric Philosophy.
 It goes against the very essence of Theosophical teaching and practice.
 Sexual magic and sexual Tantra are “the worst form of black magic or sorcery,” says HPB with italicised emphasis in the entry for “Tantra” on p.
 319 of her book “The Theosophical Glossary.”
 We can thus safely assume that the Mula Kalachakra Tantra and the various Kalachakra Commentaries possessed and used by the Brotherhood have nothing to do with such things.